1: Is a bat made of [such-and-such timber] better than one made of [some other timber]?

 3: What is "The Balsa Effect"?

-Much like Tenergy rubbers, balsa has a 'catapult' effect all of its own, which only emerges when a ball strikes the playing surface at speed.
+Much like Tenergy rubbers, balsa has an in-built 'catapult' effect all of its own, which only emerges when a ball strikes the playing surface at medium to higher speed.

-With slow speed impacts (such as when pushing or returning serve) balsa provides excellent touch and control - but with faster impacts such as driving, looping, blocking, chopping or smashing, balsa's catapult kicks in, the rebound speed increases dramatically, and it adds extra speed to your shots over and above what you create with your playing stroke.
+With slow speed impacts (such as when pushing or returning serve) balsa can provide excellent light touch and control - but with faster impacts such as driving, looping, blocking, chopping or smashing, balsa's catapult kicks in, the rebound speed increases dramatically, and it adds extra speed to your shots over and above what you would experience with any other timber.

-How much the Balsa effect impacts on your particular game depends on the way you play, the thickness of your blade and rubber sponge, the thickness of the balsa, the type and thickness of your surface plies, and the Balsa's location within your bat's plywood (amongst other factors).
+How much the Balsa effect impacts on your particular game depends on the way you play, the thickness of your blade and rubber sponge, the thickness of the balsa, the wood type and thickness of your blade's outer ply, and the Balsa's location within your bat's plywood (amongst other factors).

 For more information on the Balsa effect, we recommend you read this excellent article from TT retailer One of A Kind Trading.

 We should point out that while the balsa effect is well known phenomenon, having it feature in your blade is purely a matter of choice.

 If you wish to take advantage of the balsa effect in your blade, try using a blade with Koto outers, as Koto does not temper the Balsa effect.